microsoftgraph/microsoft-graph-docs/concepts/security-authorization.md

 `https://login.microsoftonline.com/common/adminconsent?client_id=<Application Id>&state=12345&redirect_uri=<Redirect URL>`

-In a web browser, navigate to this URL, and sign-in as a tenant administrator; the popup dialog shows the list of permission the application requires, as specified in the application registration portal.</br>Click “**OK**” to grant the application these permissions.
+In a web browser, navigate to this URL, and sign in as a tenant administrator; the popup dialog shows the list of permission the application requires, as specified in the application registration portal.</br>Click “**OK**” to grant the application these permissions.

 > **Note:** this step grants permissions to the application - not to users.
 This means that all users belonging to the AAD tenant that using this application will be granted these permissions - even non-admin users.

 ## Assigning AAD roles to users

-Once an application is granted permissions, everyone with access to the application (i.e. members of the AAD tenant) will receive the granted permissions.
+Once an application is granted permissions, everyone with access to the application (that is, members of the AAD tenant) will receive the granted permissions.
 To further protect sensitive security data, the Microsoft Graph Security API also requires users be assigned the Azure AD **Security Reader** role.</br>Reference links: [admin role](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-assign-admin-roles-azure-portal),  [assign roles](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-users-assign-role-azure-portal).

 ### What you need: